-- a. water sensitive urban design tactics - b. water treatment processes using natural landscape - c. rainwater harvesting, treatment and storage solutions

-- d. urban agriculture and edible landscape options - e. community based processes for food production, processing and storage - f. waste reduction strategies - g. recycling programs - h. production of building materials through waste recycling - i. off-grid solutions for energy production and storage - j. synergies and processes to support community resilience and economic viability - k. local social and cultural practices - I. community dynamics, needs and aspirations
+- a. water sensitive urban design tactics - b. water treatment processes using natural landscape - c. rainwater harvesting, treatment and storage solutions - d. urban agriculture and edible landscape options - e. community based processes for food production, processing and storage - f. waste reduction strategies - g. recycling programs - h. production of building materials through waste recycling - i. synergies and processes to support community resilience and economic viability - j. local social and cultural practices - k. community dynamics, needs and aspirations workshop will be delivered with selected stakeholders to profile the local communities, their character, and the best way to engage them.

-Component 2: This component will engage communities in Samarinda city to apply the findings of component 1 to the actual co-design of public spaces and the creation of an integrated system of public spaces.
-This will be achieved with an inclusive participatory design approach structured through a series of workshops and interactive debates.
-A first workshop will be delivered with selected stakeholders to profile the local communities, their character, and the best way to engage them.
 Strategic locations for the interventions will be discussed and negotiated with the local government; with the aim to identify key sites that could establish an integrated network, enhance existing public and green spaces, outreach and benefit different communities.
 Once the sites of the specific interventions are defined, the specific local communities will be consulted and invited to provide their input through formal and informal methods, such as surveys or idea walls.
 A second workshop will then be delivered to analyse data from the community engagement phase and gather a better understanding of the priorities, needs, and desires of the local communities; during this second workshops, participants will be also involved in designing a public space to respond to global challenges as well as local issues.
-The component will then progress with the co-development and construction of actual public spaces in the selected communities.
+The component will then progress with the codevelopment and construction of actual public spaces in the selected communities.
 The construction site will engage professional builders who will share their knowledge with community members, so to use the construction also as an opportunity for skills development for community members.
-Intergenerational learning will also be promoted, with the participation of women, youth and the elderly.
+Inter-generational learning will also be promoted, with the participation of women, youth and the elderly.
 The component will deal also with the maintenance of the new public spaces and community activations through the establishment of ongoing community groups, community initiatives, and projects to maintain the new areas.